 Managing Conceptual Debt

 Like financial ones, conceptual debts are facts of life that have to be managed on a continuous basis.
-That can be achieved using Open Concepts, which may also leverage the restructuring of technical debts (TD) and consequently further in-depth digital transformation.
+That can be achieved using Open Concepts to span the gap between the conceptual representation of business environments, objectives, and activities (a), and models of functional and technical architectures (b).
+Ontologies (c) could then leverage a seamless integration of conceptual (CD) and technical (TD) debts and consequently further in-depth digital transformation.

 - A separate management of models directly tied to systems, and ontologies with broader justification.